-- 1 Touch the letters or numbers to enter the ID. - 2 Use the following buttons to toggle between ranges of characters: - (A-0) for letters A-O - (P-Z) for letters P-Z - 123 for numbers 0-9 - 3 Touch ← to backspace and delete a character entered incorrectly.
-Touch () to delete the whole entry.
-Touch □ to enter a space. - 4 Touch $\checkmark$ to confirm, or - 5 Touch (E) to cancel this procedure and return to the Main Menu.

-If the patient ID you have entered is not valid (or the patient is not found in the downloaded list), an error message is displayed.
-Confirming the message allows you to enter the ID again.
+- 1 Touch the letters or numbers to enter the ID. - 2 Use the following buttons to toggle between ranges of characters: - A-O for letters A-O - (P-Z) for letters P-Z - (123) for numbers 0-9 - 3 Touch (\) to backspace and delete a character entered incorrectly.
+Touch (\\) to delete the whole entry.
+Touch (\\) to enter a space. - 4 Touch ✓ to confirm, or touch 📳 to cancel this procedure and return to the Main Menu. - If the patient ID you have entered is not valid (does not match configured max/min length) an error message is displayed.
+Confirming the error message allows you to enter the ID again. - If the patient is not found in the downloaded list, a decision message may be displayed (depending on configuration, see Appendix A.1).
+Cancelling the decision message also allows you to enter the ID again. - Confirming the decision message allows you to perform a test on the patient if the ID complies with the configured maximum/minimum length.
+However, the patient ID will not be automatically added to the list.